triposat/Marvin-Assistant/README.md

    - Write your Notes, Save them, and Show them
    - Take Screenshot
    - Corona Situation World-Wide
-   - Daily News
+   - Daily News Notifications
    - Search your Locations
-   - English Meaning of Anything
+   - Search English Meaning of Anything
    - Shutdown Computer
    - Restart Computer
-   - Thanking You
+   - At last it will Thank You

 ### Prerequisite:
         ~ pip install plyer